hubtty/hubtty/doc/source/usage.rst

 `td` in the vi keymap) to switch between the two layouts at runtime without changing the configuration file.

+To select text (e.g., to copy to the clipboard), hold Shift while selecting the text.

 Commit Range Diffs (Interdiff)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~